This page contains information on the following issues:

 Insurance for Long-Term Pass Holders

-Employers must buy COVID-19 medical insurance for all (both new and existing) Work Permit, Training Work Permit and S Pass holders, before they enter Singapore.
-Please refer to MOM’s website to check the coverage required or where to buy the insurance from.
+Employers are no longer required to buy COVID-19 travel insurance for all (new and existing) Work Permit, Training Work Permit and S Pass holders, before they enter Singapore.
+For more information please refer to MOM’s website.

 Medical Treatment Facilities for COVID-19